ibm-cloud-docs/satellite/service-architecture.md

 # Learning about {{site.data.keyword.satelliteshort}} architecture, workload isolation, and dependencies
 {: #service-architecture}

-Learn about {{site.data.keyword.satellitelong_notm}} architecture, its components, how your workloads are isolated from other tenants, and what {{site.data.keyword.cloud_notm}} and third-party services {{site.data.keyword.satelliteshort}} depends on.
+Learn about {{site.data.keyword.satellitelong_notm}} architecture, its components, how your workloads are isolated from other tenants, and what.
 {: shortdesc}

 ## {{site.data.keyword.satelliteshort}} architecture